App Events Best Practices Guide

 - Create a finalized list of events and parameters relevant to your app

-- Integrate app events based on your list using the platform documentation below:
+- Integrate app events based on your list using the channel documentation below:

 - Finally, don't forget to verify your events and parameters before you submit an update to the Google Play or iOS App Store using verification steps detailed in the above platform specific docs